HxCKDMS/MinecraftRx/README.md

 * Peony Extract: Instant health I followed by 20 seconds of slowness - made from peony
 * Caffeine: Speed and Haste for 15 seconds - made from sweet berries

-Future plans:
-* Add ability for mod to be translated
-* Add a in single machine to replace the scabby brewing stand code
-* Add in more drugs